 Theater & Performance Studies | Major & Minor

 The practical focus of the major is to create theater of all kinds using all its art forms.
 Whether new to theater or seasoned with years of training and skill, all students receive an education that engages them fully.
-Your focus may be on acting, technical theater/design, performance studies, or some combination of these.
-Equally important to us is the study of theater performance theory, history, culture, and literature, thereby balancing the practical with the theoretical.
+Your focus may be on acting, dance, technical theater/design, performance studies, or some combination of these.
+Equally important to us is the study of theater and dance performance theory, history, culture, and literature, thereby balancing the practical with the theoretical.
 Students engage in other upper division electives in stage management, playwriting, directing, choreography, sound design, scenic design, costume design, or lighting design, as well as a myriad of performance opportunities.

 Declaring the Major